Umma1/hadith/README.md

 ## Welcome to Hadith

-Hadith is python library that aims to help scholar of hadith to do quantitative research.
+Hadith is python library that aims to help scholars of hadith to do quantitative research.